Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/_index.md

     at various stages in the transfer of a file
 - Directory type:
     Performed during the protocol connection phase
-- End- of- transfer:
+- End-of-transfer:
     Performed at the end of a transfer
-- Beginning- of- transfer: Performed at the start of a transfer
+- Beginning-of-transfer: Performed at the start of a transfer

 The maximum number of EXIT tasks which are active simultaneously depends on the operating system.